xcart/xcart-docs/_pages/kb_en/users/index.md

 A user's level of access to the system is defined by their role.
 More information on user roles and their management is available in the section {% link "User Roles" ref_38HKdc1f %}.

+The types of customer information that can be collected and stored by your X-Cart store depend on your customer profile form settings (which form fields you require that your customers complete).
+You can learn about this from the section {% link "User Profile Fields" ref_gg1fQDgB %}.

 _In this section:_